Performance means more than result - McFarland

 McFarland said he will take more from the performance than the result after Ulster's second-half display.

-"I know it sounds silly, but I'll probably take more out of the way that we played," McFarland said.
+"I know it sounds silly, but I'll probably take more out of the way that we played," he said.

 "I will be able to use that in our review next week and moving into the Six Nations period to say, 'look, this is beginning to look like what we need it to look like'.